Committed to Education

 Welcome

-The electrical training ALLIANCE (previously called NJATC) was created over 70 years ago as a joint training program between the National Electrical Contractors Association (NECA) and the International Brotherhood of Electrical Workers (IBEW) aimed at training the best electrical workers the industry has to offer.
-Today, the electrical training ALLIANCE has developed into the largest apprenticeship and training program of its kind, having trained over 350,000 apprentices to journeyman status through local affiliate programs.
+For over 70 years, the Electrical Training ALLIANCE (formerly NJATC) has been a pioneering force in training the most skilled electrical professionals in the industry.
+A collaboration between the National Electrical Contractors Association (NECA) and the International Brotherhood of Electrical Workers (IBEW), this program has evolved into the largest apprenticeship and training network of its kind, successfully training over 350,000 apprentices to journeyman status through local affiliate programs.

-Did you know that employment of electrical workers is projected to grow 14% from 2014 to 2024, much faster than the average for all occupations.
-As homes and businesses require more wiring, electrical workers will be needed to install the necessary components.
-The job prospects for electrical workers should be excellent, as many employers report difficulty finding qualified applicants.
+Did you know?
+Employment for electrical workers is projected to grow by 14% from 2014 to 2024—much faster than the average for all occupations.
+As demand for electrical installations continues to rise in homes and businesses, qualified electrical workers will be in high demand.
+The job prospects are outstanding, with employers struggling to find skilled applicants.

 Committed to Education